damounh/homeautomation/directionSensor.md

 * Home Assistant Configured
 * ESPHome installed
 * ESP8266 or ESP32
+  * Can find these anywhere really, I ordered a devkit version to make it easier to experiment.
+This is the one I used: https://www.amazon.com/gp/product/B08LCVKQ1B
 * 2x VL53L0X
+  * I ordered mine from Amazon to get faster shipping: https://www.amazon.com/gp/product/B07XXTMRR2.
+You can find much cheaper prices on digikey or alibaba: https://nl.aliexpress.com/item/4000501203735.html
 * Breadboard or home made PCB
+  * I ordered some solderless breadboards from Amazon: https://www.amazon.com/gp/product/B01EV6LJ7G.
+Will probably swap them out for solderable breadboard to make it more slick, something like this: https://www.amazon.com/gp/product/B082KY5Y5Z.
+Again, can probably find these cheaper
 * Wires

 ### 3.1.1 ESP Logic